416rehman/splite/README.md

 - [Commands](#commands)
 <hr/>

-## Setup
+### Setup
+#### Prerequisites

-1. Clone the repo
+1. Clone the repo and install the dependencies with `npm install`
-2. Add the emojis from emojis.zip to your server
+2. Add the emojis from `emojis.zip` to your server and update the emoji IDs in `src/utils/emoji.json` to match your server's emoji IDs

-3. Update src/utils/emoji.json to use emojis from your server
+#### Configuration
-4. Fill the config.js file - Incomplete config.js file might result in bot not functioning properly
+1. Rename the `config.example.yaml` file to `config.yaml` and fill it - Incomplete config.yaml file might result in bot not functioning properly

-5. Run `npm install` in the repo directory to install dependencies
+#### Starting the Bot
-6. Run `npm run register` to register all slash commands
+1. Run `npm run register` to register all slash commands
-6. Run `node app.js` command to start the bot
+2. Run `node app.js` command to start the bot

 *If you wish to run the bot over pm2, use the command `pm2 start`*
 <hr/>